Skip to contents

 How to define the basis dimension?

-There is no universal recommendation for choosing the optimal value of kk, as it depends on several factors, including the sampling rate, preprocessing steps (e.g., signal-to-noise ratio, low-pass filtering), and the underlying temporal dynamics of the effect of interest.
-One strategy is to set kk as high as computational constraints allow (acknowledging that the kk-value only provides an upper bound on the effective basis dimension).
-Alternatively, one can fit a series of models with different kk values and compare these models using information criteria such as LOOIC or WAIC, alongside with posterior predictive checks (PPCs), to select the model that best captures the structure of the data.
+We cannot provide a single universal recommendation for choosing the optimal value of \(k\), as it depends on several factors, including the sampling rate, preprocessing steps (e.g., signal-to-noise ratio, low-pass filtering), and the underlying temporal dynamics of the effect of interest.
+One strategy is to set \(k\) as high as computational constraints allow (acknowledging that the \(k\)-value only provides an upper bound on the effective basis dimension).
+Alternatively, one can fit a series of models with different \(k\) values and compare these models using information criteria such as LOOIC or WAIC, alongside with posterior predictive checks (PPCs), to select the model that best captures the structure of the data.
 We illustrate this approach below.

 # recommend an optimal smooth basis dimension k